tushiqi/MAnorm2/README.md

 that

- 1. the resulting M values (differences in signal intensities between the two samples) of the common peak regions have an arithmetic mean of 0;
+ 1. the resulting M values (differences in signal intensities between the two samples) at the common peak regions have an arithmetic mean of 0;
  2. [sample Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient#For_a_sample)
-    between M value and A value (average signal intensity across the two samples) across the common peak regions is 0.
+    between the resulting M and A values at the common peak regions is 0 (A values refer to average signal intensities across the two samples).

 This procedure is for normalizing a pair of ChIP-seq samples.
 It can be extended to normalization of any number of samples so that the normalized